Skip to main content

 timelapse undo-restructure /path/to/raw_data/imported_dataset

-Run the default workflow (regular mode):
+Run the default workflow (auto mode; follows the selected profile):

 timelapse run /path/to/raw_data